wkumari/draft-wkumari-opsawg-sdi/README.md

    with an IP address and the address of the configuration server.
 The router uses TFTP to fetch a file named according to its serial number (acme_17894321.cfg).
-It then uses its private key to decrypt this file, and, assuming it validates, install the new configuration.
+It then uses its private key to decrypt this file, and, assuming it validates, installs the new configuration.

    Only the "correct" device will have the required private key and be able to decrypt and use the config file (See Security